GuillaumeBelz/club-lecture/notes/tour-cpp.md

 >  By "better", I mean more correct, easier to maintain, more efficient, more elegant, easier to use, easier to read, and easier to reason about.

+> A const member function can be invoked for both const and non-const objects, but a non-const member function can only be
+> invoked for non-const objects.